Sole Proprietor Business Insurance: FAQ Fast Answers

 Evaluate coverage features and policy terms

 Compare coverage territories since some policies exclude certain states.
 Read exclusions carefully as they vary between carriers and can eliminate expected coverage.
-Look for benefits like legal hotlines or risk management resources.
-Understand your deductible options (what you pay before insurance covers costs) and claims procedures.
+Find out about benefits like legal hotlines or risk management resources.
+Know your deductible options (what you pay before insurance covers costs) and claims procedures.

 5. 5